What is Hyperinflation

 Could this happen in the US?

-The United States has been printing trillions of dollars to cover coronavirus related expenses, worrying some economists about hyperinflation.
+The United States has been printing trillions of dollars to cover coronavirus-related expenses, worrying some economists about hyperinflation.
 Although extremely rare in developed economies hyperinflation has happened a few times, most notably in China, Germany, and Russia.
-While these countries all have developed economies, hyperinflation still occurred.
+While these countries all have developed economies, hyperinflation still occurs.

 It takes a significant amount of money to be printed with zero backing by the federal government (or other countries) for hyperinflation to occur in the United States.
 The United States dollar is the world’s base currency, meaning the dollar is the most stable and most sought-after currency in the world.
 “The Federal Reserve, headed by Jerome Powell, is projected to have purchased $3.5 trillion in government securities by the end of 2020 with newly created dollars, one of many tools it is using to help prop up the ailing economy during the COVID-19 pandemic,” stated Brent Schrotenboer, in a USA Today article.